 And you drink that milk?
 No way!

 I’ve had a hard time getting past the idea of turmeric being used for something other than a savory meal.
-Finally, last month, when I just couldn’t take one more pumpkin spice latte (I still love you, PSL.
-It wasn’t you, it was me.), I decided to try making a turmeric latte.
+Finally, last month, when I just couldn’t take one more pumpkin spice latte or chai tea latte (whether hot or an iced latte), I decided to try making a turmeric latte.
 That’s what you call desperation, right?!

 Well, friend, desperation tasted really good!
 And so, today, I’ve decided to finally endorse the turmeric latte trend, and share my version of this popular drink.

 Maybe you’re like me, and you just can’t wrap your tastebuds around the idea of consuming a latte made with turmeric.
 Friend, let me assure you that there’s good reason to enjoy this spice, beyond just the fact that it tastes amazing when added to milk with a bit of sweetener and cinnamon.
 Let’s talk about this good reason…